Cash Advances from Credit Cards: What You Need To Know

 Cash Advance Fee

-This advance fee is charged by the credit card issuer and is typically a percentage of the amount you borrow, but it can also be calculated as a flat fee.
+This fee is charged by the credit card issuer and is typically a percentage of the amount you borrow, but it can also be calculated as a flat fee.
 Typically, it ranges between 3% and 5% of the total amount borrowed.
 A flat fee will likely be either $5 or $10.

 Interest and APR are often thought of as the same things.
 However, you will likely find that cash advance rates are higher than those for other credit card purchases, sometimes even doubled, and don’t fall under APR calculations.